Creating a Schematic Template

 Example of sending an existing schematic template to the Workspace to which you are currently connected.

 • You can also create a new Workspace schematic template using the Load from File command from the menu of the Add button or the Add context menu of the template grid on the Templates tab of the Data Management – Templates page of the Preferences dialog.
-In the Open dialog (a standard Windows open-type dialog) that opens, select the Schematic Template File (*.SchDot) option in the drop-down at the right of the File name field and use the dialog to browse to, and open, the required file that will be uploaded into the initial revision of the new Workspace schematic template created automatically in a Workspace folder of the Schematic Templates type.
+In the Open dialog (a standard Windows open-type dialog) that opens, select the Schematic Template File (*.SchDot) option in the drop-down at the right of the File name field and use the dialog to browse and open the required file that will be uploaded into the initial revision of the new Workspace schematic template created automatically in a Workspace folder of the Schematic Templates type.

 • If the required schematic template to be saved to the Workspace resides in the Local Template folder (denoted at the bottom of the Data Management – Templates page of the Preferences dialog) and is listed under the Local entry of the template grid, it can be migrated to a new Schematic Template Item by right-clicking on it and selecting the Migrate to Server command.
 Click the OK button in the Template migration dialog to proceed with the migration process – as stated in this dialog, the original template file will be added to a Zip archive in the local template folder (and hence it will not be visible under the Local template list).